3 Types of Mentoring for Millennial TalentSeptember 17, 2019

-One the best ways to give millennials what they are asking for is through providing a mentoring program.
+One the best ways to give millennials what they are asking for is through a mentoring program.
 But not just any mentoring program is going to work.

 Here are some examples of mentoring for millennialsÖ

-This approach allows millennials to not only learn, but also teach.
-When the millennial is placed in the role of a mentor and matched with a senior executive, it gives them a window into the higher levels of the organization and they ultimately get a better understanding of the business.
+When millennials are in the role of a mentor, they are given a window into the higher levels of the organization.
+They ultimately get a better understanding of the business.
 This is extremely beneficial to an organization because when those senior execs retire, the younger generation will be filling their positions.

-This type of mentoring is much less traditional than most.
+This type of mentoring is less traditional than most.
 This method uses psychological testing and a background review to match mentees with trained mentors outside the organization.
 The mentoring takes place online and both the mentor and mentee remain anonymous throughout the process.
 This gives both parties the opportunity to really open up and gain unbiased feedback.